rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 +++
-title = "Basic set operations in Golang" description = "As an abstract data type, sets are a missing feature in the Go language.
-But can be easily implemented using maps." date = 2021-11-29 slug = "basic-set-operations-in-golang" draft = false
+title = "Basic set operations in Golang" description = "Sets are a fundamental mathematical construct and serve as a handy data structure when writing computer programs.
+As an abstract data type, sets are a missing feature in the Go language.
+However they can be easily implemented with maps." date = 2021-11-29 slug = "basic-set-operations-in-golang" draft = false